-Outside of patent litigation and consulting, his work includes several trade secrets misappropriation matters in high tech industries.
-He has analyzed business-to-business (B2B) marketing, vendor practices, hiring and employee mobility issues, and intellectual property-ownership agreements for joint ventures.
+In intellectual property, Sean has worked on many of the most-watched disputes involving the world’s leading technology companies.
+His experience includes dozens of patent and other intellectual property cases in U.S. federal courts, matters before the American Arbitration Association, in the International Trade Commission (ITC), and international venues.
+In life sciences, his work includes numerous patent damages matters involving pharmaceuticals, biologics, and medical devices.
+He is experienced in ANDA and BPCIA matters.
+His work includes several trade secrets misappropriation and Lanham Act matters.
+He has analyzed business-to-business (b2b) marketing, vendor practices, hiring and employee mobility issues, and intellectual property-ownership agreements for joint ventures.
 His copyright experience includes rate-setting proceedings at the Copyright Royalty Board.
-He has worked on several trademark and trade dress cases that involved branding, confusion, and harm-to-brand issues.
+He has also worked on several trademark and trade dress cases that involved branding, confusion, and harm-to-brand issues.

-Sean also has extensive experience in consumer fraud, product liability litigation, and FTC deceptive advertising matters.
+Sean has extensive experience in consumer fraud, product liability litigation, and FTC deceptive advertising matters.
 His work in these areas includes class certification defense, theories of liability and damages analysis.
 He has also analyzed marketing and consumer behavior aspects of what the “reasonable consumer” would expect and market studies to assess reliance and materiality.

 Sean is a Vice Chair in the ABA’s Antitrust Division IV Specialized IP Section Antitrust / Interface Committee.